glennhenry/cs-notes/docs/database-system/06-concurrency-control/concurrency-control.md

 ##### Two-Phase Locking

-**Two-phase locking (2PL)** is a locking mechanism that enforces a specific order of actions within a transaction that guarantees serializability.
+**Two-phase locking (2PL)** is a pessimistic locking mechanism that enforces a specific order of actions within a transaction that guarantees serializability.

 It divides a schedule into two distinct phases : the **lock acquisition phase** and the **lock release phase**.
 In the lock acquisition phase, a transaction acquires _all_ the necessary locks it needs to read or modify database elements before proceeding with its operations.
 In other word, all lock actions precede all unlock actions.